 Our bedrooms are like sanctuaries- a safe space where we can relax, rest, and unwind.
-We use them to get away from the stresses of everyday life, and we often decorate them accordingly, with soothing colours and accessories.
-Unfortunately, a lot of the things we put into our rooms are full of chemicals and can be detrimental to our sleep, our health, and our wellbeing.
+We use them to get away from the stresses of everyday life, and we often decorate them accordingly, with soothing colors and accessories.
+Unfortunately, a lot of the things we put into our rooms are full of chemicals and can be detrimental to our sleep, our health, and our well being.

 We want to help you ensure that your room doesn’t just feel like a safe space but that it actually is one.
 That’s why we put together this guide on how to create a non-toxic bedroom.